algosup/2023-2024-project-5-flutter-team-6/documents/management/weekly_reports/week_3.md

 ## Week feedback

 This week, we caught up on the delayed management documents, making it easier to keep track of the project.
 However, the advancement of the Technical Specifications did not meet the expected objective, and we need to double down on this next time.
-The Test Plan progressed well, and its advancement was satisfying.
+The Test Plan progressed very well and exceeded expectations, and its advancement was satisfying.
 The User Manual also started, and the code progressed well but was suddenly slowed down due to the Firebase issue that needs to be fixed quickly.

 Overall, the team atmosphere was positive, with everyone focused on their tasks.